Atlantis Reno Review

 The Atlantis charges an additional "Energy Surcharge Fee" and "Resort Fee".
 These items cannot be removed from your hotel bill.

-Pets are allowed in the Lodge rooms, two pet limit, 40 lbs limit, and $25 non-refundable fee.
+Pets WERE allowed in the Lodge rooms.
+The Lodge rooms were demolished.
 Pets are not allowed on the main property.